 Reclaiming my life – a success story

-Every day the Father McKenna Center works with men who are “lost.”
-But for those willing to do the hard work of self-assessment and follow-through on the strategies they lay out for themselves, success is possible.
+For men willing to do the hard work of self-assessment and follow-through on the strategies they lay out for themselves, success is possible.
 Below is one such story, told by our guest, Syd.

 Let me tell you my story.